Alabhya268/RealEstate_property_shopapp/README.md

 ## About project:

-This is Django Web App for Realstate .User can view and search properties and make an inqury to realtor.
+This is Django Web App for Realstate .User can view and search properties and make an inquiry to realtor.

 ### Sample Images -